vildealm/Project-3/README.md

 ## Jest Unit testing

 We used Jest for some simple unit testing, which is found in the Filter folder.
 We decided to test a simple "renders without crashing" test on the <div  data-testid ="personBoxTest" >  in Filters.tsx. , just to execute a unit test in addition to the end-to-end testing.
 The div is rendered without crashing, hence giving a green "Passed" on the unit test.
+We also tested with Snapshots.
+Snapshot testing is very useful when you want to check if the UI does not change.

 Links:
 - [GraphQL API with typeGraphQL and TypeORM](https://blog.logrocket.com/how-build-graphql-api-typegraphql-typeorm/)